QuTech-Delft/OpenQL/CONTRIBUTING.md

 All definitions must go into source files; header files should only declare things.
 Therefore, almost all header files need a corresponding source file.
-This file must have the same name and path relative to the src/include directory as the corresponding header file.
+This file must have the same name and path relative to the src or include directory as the corresponding header file.

 All filenames are lowercase, separated by `_` when composed of multiple words.

 The filename and directory structure (loosely) follows the namespace structure of OpenQL and vice versa.
-When a namespace is comprised of only a single file, the filename will be the name of the namespace, and the directory it's placed in is the name of the parent namespace (and so on).
+When a namespace is only comprised of only a single file, the filename will be the name of the namespace, and the directory it's placed in is the name of the parent namespace (and so on).
 When a namespace consists of multiple files, the entire namespace path is represented as